Updated January 8, 2019

-Domain Whois Privacy: Whenever you register a website, your information is added to a public database that keeps the registered user information (contact name, address, email address, etc.) for all websites.
+Domain Privacy Protection: Whenever you register a website, your information is added to a public database that keeps the registered user information (contact name, address, email address, etc.) for all websites.
+Generally referred to as the “WHOIS database.”
 Domain privacy places the privacy company’s information out there instead of yours.
-I use domain privacy, but it’s hard to suggest it really gives me that much more privacy.
+I use domain privacy, but don’t think this equates to total privacy.

 Here’s an example of a domain not using domain privacy – Google Whois

 Here’s an example of minimalistbaker.com registration records (we use domain privacy) – Minimalist Baker Whois

 The biggest reason I like domain privacy is that it does help limit spam and junk mail.
 Note, however, this does not keep people from contacting you or connecting with you if you place your information on your website itself.
 It’s merely protecting these public records from having your information.

 SiteLock Security: This service apparently verifies your email address, phone, and address.
 If you are not selling something or offering a service on your site, I can’t see why this would be necessary.
 Even if you are, there are many better services for demonstrating your credibility.